WRB—Aug. 13, 2022

 Jonathan Russell Clark reviews Adam Levin’s new brick of a novel (Mount Chicago, this week) for Esquire (“a 600-page satire about a comedian, a mayor, and an aide grappling with the fallout of a giant sinkhole swallowing an enormous chunk of Chicago”) and takes the opportunity to reflect on the maximalist novel’s supposed decline: “Readers are down for unwieldy fiction that wears its idiosyncrasies proudly.
 They’re not, obviously, exclusively interested in them, as they take a long time to read and require more mental focus than many people can often give to any endeavor, let alone pleasure reading.
 But that audience is there, and perhaps when confronted with two titles of comparable ambition, these readers may pick up the one not written by a dude, because as citizens of our culture, they’ve probably read one or more novels by dudes before.
 Novels are, after all, meant to be novel.”

-Emma Heath reviews two recent books out in translation from the Japanese with New Directions (Jessica Au, Cold Enough for Snow; Yoko Tawada, Scattered All Over the Earth) for The Cleveland Review of Books: “Both Tawada and Au use place as a way to write about identity over time—about the selves that inhabit the here and now, and the past selves, overlaid onto the landscape like variegated watermarks.
+Emma Heath reviews two recent books out about Japan with New Directions (Jessica Au, Cold Enough for Snow; Yoko Tawada, Scattered All Over the Earth) for The Cleveland Review of Books: “Both Tawada and Au use place as a way to write about identity over time—about the selves that inhabit the here and now, and the past selves, overlaid onto the landscape like variegated watermarks.
 As their characters seek connection through language in foreign countries, both authors question what it means to belong, but they frame the tension between being an insider and an outsider through opposite lenses.
 Scattered All Over the Earth is a broad, kooky, character-driven dystopia that revolves around Japan’s absence.
 Cold Enough for Snow employs subtler prose that traces the emotional associations evoked by the palpable, sensory presence of Japan.”
 [A regionally focused journal of criticism. —Chris]

 Also from New Directions, Jared Marcel Pollen reviews Helen DeWitt’s new, uh, “novelette” [?]
 (The English Understand Wool, 2022) for Gawker and writes about some difficulties of the publishing industry: “Every now and then a few masterpieces are permitted to slip through.
 That is, after they receive proper sponsorship.
 It is only by the grace of good souls like Susan Sontag that American readers even know about writers like Sebald, Bolaño, or Krasznahorkai.
 Ditto Calvino, whom Gore Vidal helped introduce to the English-speaking world.
 And Tom McCarthy, whose debut Remainder became a success only after Zadie Smith wrote in the New York Review of Books that the novel represented a path forward for fiction, at which point, the very editors who had previously rejected McCarthy came back with generous advances.”
 [We linked to the “Storybook ND” series in July. —Chris]